faithkane3/storytelling/storytelling_notes.md

 - **Show the Promised Land before explaining how you'll get there:** Show the solution or the path to the solution before you dig into the "How" of the solution.
 Bottom Line Up Front.
 Show your audience where you're headed.
 - **Identify Obstacles and Solutions to Each:** Lay out the obstacles and your solution to each, one at a time.
 - **Present Your Evidence:**

+##### Journalistic Storytelling
+- **Find the compelling narrative:** Finding a narrative structure will help you decide if there is a story to be told based on the data or if a dashboard for EDA would be more appropriate.
+However, if a dashboard can do the job, think gamification.
+It still needs to be compelling and inviting.
+User personalization.
+- **Think About Your Audience:** Your visualizatioins need to be framed around the level of information your audience already has as well as their level of sophistication with viewing data visualizations.
+    - Novice: first exposure to the subject, but doesn’t want oversimplification
+    - Generalist: aware of the topic, but looking for an overview understanding and major themes
+    - Managerial: in-depth, actionable understanding of intricacies and interrelationships with access to detail
+    - Expert: more exploration and discovery and less storytelling with great detail
+    - Executive: only has time to glean the significance and conclusions of weighted probabilities
+- **Be Objective and Offer Balance:** Be objective and aware of bias in your visualization.
+Tufte's Lie Factor measures how misleading a visualization can be to an audience.
+    - Label elements of the viz clearly to avoid ambiguity or misunderstandings.
+    - Match graphic dimensions with data dimensions.
+    - Use standard units of measure.
+    - Keep design elements from compromising the data.
+- **Don't Censor:** Don't be selective about the data you include and exclude unless confident that you are giving your audience the best representation of what the data says.
+    - Think about how you deal with missing data, outliers, temporal ranges, intervals, creating discrete variables from continuous, etc.
+- **Edit, edit, edit:** Don't think that decorating your data, dressing it up to look good, is more important that finding the best way to explain the data or reveal the story of your data.

 ## Pre-Planning - Stakeholders Goals & User Needs